 - Negligence by a nurse or doctor.
 Nurses and doctors who work with infants are specially trained to prevent injuries.
 When an injury does occur, the professional who causes it may have committed professional negligence.
 A professional negligence claim must be supported by the sworn affidavit of a professional in a similar line of work as the defendant, who confirms his or her independent opinion that the defendant did not use reasonable care ordinarily used in similar circumstances by other similarly trained and experienced professionals.
 This affidavit requirement imposes an extra hurdle on parents who might want to sue a doctor, nurse, or hospital.

 - Car accidents.
 Unfortunately, even with advances in child safety seats car crashes can still lead to serious brain trauma in infants.
 In some cases, the injured infant wasn’t properly secured in the seat, while in others the seat was defective, improperly installed, or inappropriate for the age or weight of the child.
 Each of these scenarios will involve different legal issues, such as whether the car seat manufacturer bears liability for selling a defective product.
 If the accident was caused by another driver, that driver may use problems with an infant’s car seat as a partial defense against liability.

 A serious brain injury to an infant is a terrible event to face as a parent.
 It can be helpful to work with a caring and respectful attorney to explore legal options for recovering compensation for medical bills and suffering.
-The law firm of Greenman Goldberg Raby Martinez has represented clients in personal injury and auto accident cases for over 45 years.
+GGRM law firm has represented clients in personal injury and auto accident cases for over 45 years.
 Call us today for a free attorney consultation about your case at 702-388-4476 or reach out to us through our contact page.